SamBroner/backgrounder/README.md

 # Backgrounder

 A simple node app to embed weather into your MacOS wallpaper.
+Also a brief exploration of photo editing and chron jobs on Mac.

-Dark-Sky key not included, I'll need to figure out some way handling their requirements.
-You can get your own here: https://darksky.net/
+DarkSky api key not included, I'll need to figure out some way of handling their requirements.
+You can get your own key: https://darksky.net/

 ![Image of Backgrounder](./bin/example.jpg)